jonhassall/docker-compose-laravel/README.md

 `docker-compose up`

+Web server available at `http://localhost`

+Port number can be changed in docker-compose

+Two database admin tools available, at `http://localhost:8081` and `http://localhost:8082`

 To create a new Laravel project, ensure src/ is empty, then:

 `docker-compose run --rm php composer create-project --prefer-dist laravel/laravel .`